Ewogijk/runeToolchain/README.md

 ## How can I use the toolchain?

-Download the latest release and unzip it at a location of your choice.
-Optionally, you can add the compilers to your PATH environment variable, this is highly recommended.
-Now you are ready to use the toolchain.
+Download the latest release, unzip it at a location of your choice and add the compilers to your `PATH` environment variable.
+That's it!

-## Licensing

-The project is divided into subprojects, one directory for each subproject, and the Scripts/ directory with build scripts.
-Each subproject has its own license, as well as the build scripts.

-In summary, these are the licenses of each subproject:

-- GCC: GPL v3 or later
-- Binutils: GPL v3 or later
-- mlibc: MIT License
-- Build scripts: Apache 2.0

-For details check the corresponding license file in the subproject's directory.